Hawke's Bay mum 'heartbroken' as infant too young to be immunised catches measles

-Hawke's Bay has a third confirmed case of measles and it's an infant too young to be immunised against the viral illness.
+An infant too young to be immunised against measles is the third confirmed case of the viral illness in Hawke's Bay.

 Flaxmere resident Adriana Temu is "heartbroken" after having to watch her 11-month-old son try to fight the measles virus.